Watch this video to see our cowhide cleaner being demonstrated using common spills like red wine.

-Not all cowhide rugs are the same, in fact each one is absolutely unique in the way they look, the colour, shape and size, but also the feel of the leather and the texture and softness of the hair.
-People often ask me what the difference is between a good quality cowhide rug and a bad quality cowhide rug.
-There is no one simple answer, basically cheaper cowhides tend to be a much lower quality.
+Not all cowhide rugs are the same.
+In fact each one is absolutely unique in the way they look, the colour, shape and size, but also the feel of the leather and the texture and softness of the hair.
+People often ask me what the difference is between a good-quality cowhide rug and a bad-quality cowhide rug.
+There is no one simple answer.
+Basically cheaper cowhides tend to be a much lower quality.

 This whole process starts right at the beginning with the selection of the skins through the tanning process and the equipment and chemicals they use plus the skills of the leather technician.
 The longer they spend processing the skins and the higher the quality of the tanning chemicals they use the better quality the finished product will be.
-You can't rush the tanning process, it takes weeks.
+You can't rush the tanning process - it takes weeks.
 The leather should be soft and floppy, easy to fold (not stiff or rigid) and also an even thickness over the whole hide.
 The hair should be glossy and soft to touch.

 All cowhides have natural flaws, they are a natural by-product.
 The big visual difference between a good quality cowhide rug and a bad quality one is often in the way that these natural flaws are treated.
-Poor quality hide repairs do a hack job and the results are often dreadful and ugly.
-In a good quality hide any repairs should be almost invisible from the hairy top-side.
+Poor quality hide repairs do a bad job and the results are often dreadful and ugly.
+In a good quality hide any repairs should be almost invisible from the hairy topside.
 Watch our video that explains this is more detail and shows some examples.

 |There are a number of things that might cause edge curling on cow skin rugs.
 A poor quality cow hide that has been unevenly split during the tanning process is a strong possibility.
 Because the leather fibres in the thinner areas dry out faster than leather fibres in the thicker areas it can create uneven surface tension and make them curl.
-Expect cheap cowhide to curl quite quickly, within months of purchase.
+Expect cheap cowhide to curl quite quickly - within months of purchase.
 This curling is sometimes called cigaring.

 However even a good quality cowhide can curl with the right environmental influences.
 Again if the top surface fibres are drying and contracting faster than the underneath fibres due to heat exposure like strong sun or a heater blowing hot air over the cowhide over a long period of time.
-Or the reverse can be true for under floor heating which dries out the underneath faster than the top surface.
+Or the reverse can be true for underfloor heating which dries out the underneath faster than the top surface.